REBALANCE-Finance/chainlink-automation/README.md

     cast send --private-key <YOUR_PRIVATE_KEY> --rpc-url $RPC_URL <STRATEGY_ADDRESS> "setForwarder(address)" <FORWARDER_ADDRESS>
     ```

-1. Grant the Executor role to RebalanceStrategy in the RebalancerManager contract.
+1. Grant the Executor role to RebalanceStrategy in the VaultManager contract.

 1. Fund the Upkeep with LINK.